JennoVink/MidiKeyboardSoundboard/README.md

 Simple WPF desktop app that configures a midi keyboard (or midi pad controller) to be a soundboard.
 Tested with an AKAI LPD 8.

 Feel free to raise issues or create pull requests.

+The motivation for me to create this project is that i couldn't find any software that allows me to simply configure sounds with my midi pad controller.
+There is a lot of software out there that allows me to do this (like ableton), except this comes with a lot more (unused) functionalities.
+That means that I only use the tip of the iceberg.